TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

   we use the concept of **deviance**.
 For one observation, the **observation deviance** is defined as:
   `deviance(y.i) = 2 * log(p.saturated(y.i)) - 2 * log(p.fit(y.i))`.
 Here `p.saturated(y.i)` is
-  the probability of observing `y == y.i` given a fully overfit model with one coefficient per observation (e.g. categorical term with one level per observation).
-This term is a constant that depends only on the observations, and not on the actual model you are interested in.
-The term `p.fit(y.i)` is the probability of observing `y == y.i` given the actual model you are working with.
-This probability will vary depending on which formula you use to fit the model.
-This allows you to compare the relative quality of two models based on the same
-  training-set: we just compare the `log(p.fit(y.i))` from each model, since the saturated model is the same in each case.
+  the probability of observing `y == y.i` given a fully overfit model with one coefficient per observation (e.g. a categorical term with one level per observation).
+The term for the saturated model is a constant that depends only on the observations, and not on the actual model you are developing.
+The term `p.fit(y.i)` is the probability of observing `y == y.i` given the developing model.
+This probability will vary depending on which model formula you specify when fitting the model.
+This allows you to compare the relative quality of two models based on the same training-set: we just compare the `log(p.fit(y.i))` from each model, since the saturated model is the same in each case.
 The overall **model deviance** is the sum of the deviances for each individual observation.
 Maximum likelihood fitting estimates model coefficients which minimize the overall model deviance.
+Model deviance is similar to
+  R-squared: it gives a sense of how much of the variation in the data the model explains.
+The larger the model deviance, the less variation has been explained.

 In the last lesson, we worked with the **Akaike Information Criterion** or **AIC**.
 This metric is defined in terms of the log-likelihood of the model given the observations in the training-set: